Mini-Gastric Bypass Surgery in Tijuana, Mexico

 The mini gastric bypass is a minimally invasive laparoscopic procedure, similar to its counterpart, the Roux-en-Y gastric bypass.
-During a mini gastric bypass procedure, the surgeon first reduces the size of the “working” stomach by separating a tube-like pouch of stomach from the rest of the stomach.
-This tubular gastric pouch is then connected (anastomosed) to the intestine, bypassing up to 200cm of the upper part of the intestine.
+During a mini gastric bypass procedure, the surgeon first reduces the size of the “working” stomach by creating a pouch separate from the rest of the stomach.
+This tube-shaped gastric pouch is then connected (anastomosed) to the intestine, which results in up to 200cm of the upper part of the small intestine being bypassed.

-The OAGB has few long term complications.
+The OAGB is a safe surgery with few long term complications.
 Less than 5% of the patients may require revision surgery, with half of the revisional surgeries due to severe malnutrition and the other half due to bile reflux, ulcer and/or weight regain.
 However, there are potential downsides and risks.